Yen Bai is an agriculturally based province with great potential.

 How to get to Yen Bai, Nghia Lo and Mu Cang Chai:

-You can go from Hanoi on buses (My Dinh and Giap Bat bus station) to the town of Yen Bai and Nghia Lo.
+From Hanoi to Yen Bai – by bus (My Dinh and Giap Bat bus station in Hanoi) to the town of Yen Bai and Nghia Lo.
 You can also use a train to the town of Yen Bai (in the direction of Lao Cai) and from here take the local bus to Nghia Lo.
 Use a search engine for transport links Baolau or 12go.asia, where you can buy train tickets to Yen Bai town.

 If you are going from Sapa you can use local buses to Nghia Lo town.
 Mu Cang Chai and Khau Pa pass are the most beautiful places with huge rice terraces in Yen Bai.